National Merit Scholars Program Policies

-Each National Merit Scholars in good academic standing is eligible for a one-time award of up to $6,000 for international study abroad experience.
+Each National Merit Scholars in good academic standing is eligible for a one-time award of up to $6,000 for an international study abroad experience.
 The student must receive approval from the UT Dallas Education Abroad Office in order to receive any funding and cannot take non-UTD courses abroad during their last two long semesters.
 After receiving approval from the EA Office, the NMSP Study Abroad Stipend Application will appear in their EA Portal.
 The final award amount is based on academic merit of the applicant’s trip, duration of the study, and the proposed budget.

 National Merit Finalist Scholarship recipients are expected to complete a timely graduation from UT Dallas.
 The following semester credit hours requirements establish a default enrollment expectation.